dell/terraform-provider-powerflex/docs/resources/sdc_volumes_mapping.md

 page_title: "powerflex_sdc_volumes_mapping Resource - powerflex"
 subcategory: ""
 description: |-
   This resource can be used to manage mapping of volumes to an SDC on a PowerFlex array.
-Atleast one of id and name is required.
 ---

 # powerflex_sdc_volumes_mapping (Resource)

 This resource can be used to manage mapping of volumes to an SDC on a PowerFlex array.

-Atleast one of `id` and `name` is required.
+~> **Note:** Exactly one of `id` and `name` is required.
+Exactly one of `volume_id` and `volume_name` is required.